cnielly/prototypical-networks-omniglot/README.md

   </tr>
 </table>

-Surprisingly, I obtained results that are slightly better than the original paper.
-This may be due to the sampling strategy, which is not specified in the paper.
+I obtained similar results than the original paper, slightly better in some cases.
+This may be due to the sampling strategy which is not specified in the paper.
 I used random sampling at each episode.